OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-42.md

 “I am the Lord; I have called you in righteousness, I will hold you by the hand and watch over you, and I will appoint you as a covenant to the people, a light to the nations,

 ## Isaiah 42:7
-to open blind eyes, to bring out prisoners from the dungeon, and those who dwell in darkness from the prison.
+to give sight to the blind, to free captives from confinement, and those who reside in darkness from their imprisonment.

 ## Isaiah 42:8
-I am the Lord; that is my name!
-I will not give my glory to another, nor my praise to idols.
+I am the Lord; this is my name!
+I will not share my glory with another, nor my praise with idols.

 ## Isaiah 42:9
 Behold, the former things have come to pass, and new things I declare; before they spring forth I announce them to you.”